djianpost/youtube-negativity/index.md

 Your request really aroused our curiosity.
 We hesitated to accept your offer because your motivation is far from being lofty.
 You should rather work for your dreams to happen!
 However, your cheque is so full of zeros that a negative answer was difficult to give (Matteo needs in fact a new car…).
 We decided then to accept this project, hoping that you will be able to reach your goal!

-To answer your question, we will use the YouNiverse dataset [[ref]].
+To answer your question, we will use the [YouNiverse dataset](https://zenodo.org/record/4650046#.Y6YPLezMIUE).
 This huge dataset (over 100GB!) contains a lot of information about the videos and channels statistics through time.
 For efficiency reasons, we will only perform our analysis on one year, 2019.

 ## What is negativity?